EU leaders set to reject Turkey-Libya maritime border deal

 The text, seen Thursday by The Associated Press and drawn up for a two-day EU summit underway in Brussels, was a draft so its exact wording could change.

-Ankara upped the ante in that dispute on Wednesday by confirming that it would use its military forces if necessary to halt any exploratory gas drilling in waters off Cyprus that it claims to be its own.
+Ankara upped the ante in that dispute on Wednesday by confirming that it would use its military forces if necessary to halt any exploratory gas drilling in waters off Cyprus that it claims as its own.

 Neighbors Greece and Turkey are divided by a series of decades-old issues, including territorial disputes in the Aegean Sea.
 The NATO allies have come to the brink of war three times since the 1970s, including once over drilling rights in the Aegean.

 Greece insists the deal with Libya — which has no fully functioning government able to rule across all of its territory — is unenforceable and has stressed that it will protect its sovereign rights.
-Like its EU partners, Greece recognizes the United Nations endorsed Libyan government based in Tripoli.
+Like its EU partners, Greece recognizes the United Nations-endorsed Libyan government based in Tripoli in the west of the country.

-The speaker of Libya’s parliament, which is affiliated with the government based in the country's east, is visiting the Greek capital.
-Greek Foreign Minister Nikos Dendias was to meet with the speaker, Aguila Saleh, in Athens on Thursday.
+Arriving for the summit in Brussels, Greek Prime Minister Kyriakos Mitsotakis said he would seek from his European counterparts, “and I am sure I will receive, their active support in the face of Turkish provocation.”

-Asked whether Greece would seek to have sanctions to be imposed on Libya over its border pact with Turkey, a Greek diplomatic official said Athens was examining all options, but did not want to take any action that could harm the Libyan people.
+Mitsotakis said the deal between Libya and Turkey "grossly violates the sovereign rights of (our) country and has no legal effect.
+Europe is raising diplomatic walls against Turkish provocations, and in all this process our country is not alone.
+It has very powerful allies.”

 Becatoros reported from Athens.